depsir/ExternalEdit/README.md

 This code is partyl based on http://code.google.com/p/python-wikitools/

 #Installation
-Go to your packages directory which usually is ~/.config/sublimetext2/Packages
+Go to your packages directory which should be something similar to ~/.config/sublimetext2/Packages

     git clone https://github.com/depsir/ExternalEdit